• fie •

 Part of Speech: Interjection

-Meaning: Fooey!
+Meaning: Phooey!
 Pooh!
 Pfui!
 An interjection of disgust or displeasure.

 Word History: Today's Good Word has so many possible sources that it is impossible to trace it back to any one of them—a quandary we haven't faced before.
 Fi was an interjection of disgust in Latin which came down to French.
-However, fy carried the same connotation in Swedish and Danish, which English could have borrowed from Old Norse.
-We know it goes back to a sound similar to German pfui, which led to English phooey and, possibly, to Yiddish feh.
+However, fy carried the same connotation in Swedish and Danish, and English could have borrowed it from Old Norse.
+We know it goes back to a sound similar to German, Czech, and Slovak pfui, which led to English phooey and, possibly, to Yiddish feh.
 The original source was an attempt to approximate the sound of spitting, a physical act indicating disgust.
 Does this make sense?
 Don't say "Phooey!"
 (I say 'Fie!' to all those opposing an expression of gratitude to Ralph Mowery for bringing up today's Good Word.)